tpapalex/PrettyTests.jl/docs/src/index.md

     collectively [`broadcast`](@extref Julia Base.Broadcast.broadcast), so that
     elements can splatted into the format string at each failing index.

-    *Note:* No unvectorized forms are not considered displayable by the parser.
+    *Note:* Unvectorized forms are not considered displayable by the parser.
     This is to avoid certain ambiguities with broadcasting under the current implementation.
 This may be changed in future.